liferay-design/liferay.design/src/markdown/blueprints/Documentation/easil/workflows.md

 ---
-title: Workflows
+title: 'Workflows'
-description: Workflows and processes for Marketers and Designers.
+description: 'Workflows and processes for Marketers and Designers.'
 order: 2
 publish: true
 ---